 When I first wrote the Year of Personal Development series my focus was on free printable tools, but now many apps have been created that could be helpful tools to add happiness habits (and personal development) to your routine.
 I’ve been seeing a lot about the Happify app, which uses a S.T.A.G.E. framework to build five key happiness skills.
 However, it is currently only available in iOS, and there is a subscription price.
 I’m an Android gal and I’m all about free tools whenever possible!

-Habit Trackers: I am trying out the Goal Meter app and also use a fitbit tracker.
+Habit Trackers: I liked the Fig app, but sadly it has gone away.
+I also use a fitbit tracker.

 Breathe Deeply (& sleep well)–Breathing deeply is a habit with many benefits.
 It was one of the most helpful things I did during a Year of Personal Development.
 It is helpful to remember to stretch and take several deep breaths about once every hour. (time: about 5 minutes)

-- Apps: Breath2Relax includes a demonstration, stress rating, and cycles for deep breathing.
+- Apps: T2health makes apps for military veterans that can be helpful for anyone Breath2Relax includes a demonstration, stress rating, and cycles for deep breathing.
 There is also a very simple instructional app to learn how to breath deeply called the Tactical Breather App.
-These are from T2health, which makes apps for military veterans.
-They also have a mood tracker (see below) and some others I’d like to try out like the Virtual Hope Box and Mindfulness Coach.
+They also have a mood tracker (see below) and some others I’d like to try out like the Virtual Hope Box.
 GPS for the Soul is an app from the Huffington Post that is now available on Android as well as iOS.
 The Living Well app is designed for men who have been sexually abused in childhood, which includes breathing and mindfulness meditations.
-I am trying To Do Reminder to set reminders.
+For reminders, I simply use Google Keep.
 If you have problems with sleeping, White Noise Lite looks good.

 Exercise (& eat a healthy diet)-Just a few minutes of exercise a day can release endorphins, but you can gain additional benefits with a longer workout.
 If you can spend some time outside, that is a mood booster too.
 See the benefits of exercise infographic from Happify. (time: about 30 minutes)

 - Food Planner is the best app I have found for managing recipes and menu planning.
-It just takes a bit more time and effort than I want to put into it.
+It does take a bit of time and effort.
 If I need inspiration, I usually just flip through index cards with a picture of the main dishes we mostly have.

 Meditate (& relax)-There are many benefits to meditation. (time: about 15 minutes)